drmeerkat/drmeerkat.github.io/_posts/2019-12-20-nips-reproduce.markdown

     - "Shiyi Han*"
     - "Jingyan Dong*"
     - "Ruochen Zhang*"
-Note: (Contributed to the correction of theorems proof in the paper.)
+Note: (I proposed the correction of theorems proof in the paper.)
 # appendix:
 ---